MaartenBaert/xormix/doc/algorithm.md

 Structure
 ---------

 The xormix pseudorandom number generator consists of two stages.
 The first stage has `N` state bits where `N` can be 16, 24, 32, 48, 64, 96 or 128.
-The second stage has `N * S` state bits, where `S` is the number of parallel streams.
+The second stage has `S * N` state bits, where `S` is the number of parallel streams.
 The state of the first stage is referred to as `X`, the state of the second stage is referred to as `Y`.
 Each cycle, `X` is updated using a linear function that depends only on the previous value of `X`, while `Y` is updated using a nonlinear function that depends on both `X` and `Y`. `Y` also serves as the output of the random number generator.

 For the simplest case with only one parallel output stream (i.e. `S` is 1), the random number generator is structured as shown in this block diagram: